 The employees are the core component communicating the IBM brand using the brand messages communicated in the media plan.
 IBM recognizes that the employees are the most critical communication channel and medium to convey the brand message.

-The IMC strategy communicates the brand message internally with each employee knowing how their daily work should be conducted using a brand focus approach.
+The IMC strategy communicates the brand message internally with each employee conducting their daily work using a brand focus approach.
 Internal training was a key component of the IMC strategy implemented by IBM.
-Internal training provided the mechanism that has energized IBM’s employees into brand champions used to differentiate the company from the competitors with a significant distinction.
+IBM has energized its workforce using Internal training as the mechanism turning IBM’s employees into brand champions.
+Training has been the key element used to differentiate the company from the competitors with a significant distinction.

-JC Penney provides an example of a company that does not appear to have an IMC strategy linked to specific objectives, especially in the media planning area.
-The former CEO Ron Johnson admitted to failing to communicate a major new strategic initiative for the company, introducing a new everyday low-price strategy.
+JC Penney provides an example of a company that does not appear to have an IMC strategy.
+If JC Penney has a strategy, it is not linked to specific objectives, especially in the media planning area.
+The former CEO Ron Johnson admitted to failing to communicate a major new strategic initiative for the company, introducing a new everyday-low-price strategy.

 The everyday-low-price strategy for the company marked a new direction for the low-price discount retailer who previously used significant discounts and coupons on merchandise.
 Failing to communicate this new direction for the company in an IMC strategy and aligning it with media planning objectives provided a fundamental mistake for JC Penney.